caukub/mcgui-de/src/problem-solving/common-issues.md

 ```

 ## Plugin is not mentioned in the log {#plugin-not-mentioned-in-log}
-In the case where the plugin doesn't even try to enable (there is no mention of it in the [log](logs.md#log), it means the following ([assuming you are using a platform that supports plugins](#plugin-platforms)): In order for the plugin to attempt to enable, it must meet the following:
+In the case where the plugin doesn't even try to enable (there is no mention of it in the [log](logs.md#log)), it means the following ([assuming you are using a platform that supports plugins](../general/platforms.md#plugin-platforms)): In order for the plugin to attempt to enable, it must meet the following:

 - the plugi filen must be in the `/plugins/` folder
 - the plugin file must have a *.jar* extension